Photograph of Oriental Pratincole

 There are over 200 species of butterfly including Common and Golden Birdwings, and over 100 species of dragonfly.

-Best Sites for Wildlife in Hong Kong
+Best Sites for Birds and other wildlife in Hong Kong

-Best Times for Wildlife in Hong Kong
+Best Times for Birds and other wildlife in Hong Kong

-Recommended Books etc. for Hong Kong
+Recommended Bird Books etc. for Hong Kong

 The Birds of Hong Kong and South China by C Viney, K Phillipps and L C Ying.
 Hong Kong Government Information Services, 2005 (Eighth Edition).